samba-in-kubernetes/samba-operator/docs/design/crd-proposal-phase1.md

           the life-cycle of the PVC with the share
     * TBD - Any other more custom storage back-ends if needed
 * `securityConfig` - string - The name of the SmbSecurityConfig CR associated with this share
+* `commonConfig` - string - The name of the SmbCommonConfig CR associated with this share
 * `scaling` - mapping - Settings pertaining to how resources (servers) managed by the operator may be scaled